-- To prevent, control & abate air pollution. - To establish central & state level boards to implement aforesaid purpose to empowerise the boards. - To provide for conferring on such Boards, the powers and assigning to such Boards function related thereto and such other matters connected therewith.
+- To prevent, control & abate air pollution. - To establish central & state level boards to implement aforesaid purpose to empowerise the boards.

 The functioning and basic rules of this act are similar with the water (prevention & control) act 1974.
 The PCBs also suggest & advice the central and state governments regarding the air pollution & its prevention & control.